pachyderm/docs-content/2.4.x/reference/pachctl/pachctl_list.md

 ---
 # metadata #
 title:  pachctl list
-description: "Print a list of Pachyderm resources of a specific type."
+description: "Print a list of {{%productName%}} resources of a specific type."
 date:  2022-10-14T09:34:42-04:00
 tags:
   - list-branch